charMstr/ft_services/srcs/MySQL/README.md

 The admin is "mysql" and it has a configurable password.
 It also only has grants on local connexions for security reasons.

-## ports:
+## PORTS:

+- 3306

-Port 3306 is the default port for the classic MySQL protocol (port), which is used by the mysql client,
+it is the default port for the classic MySQL protocol (port), which is used by the mysql client,

 ## ENV variables (and their default values).